Updated: May 7

-EXERCISE OBJECTIVES: Although it’s not easy to find ways to ‘feel’ those deepest muscles of the trunk muscle, learn to effectively engage them, as they can provide most strength in weight lifting and weight bearing of all of the abdominal muscles.
+EXERCISE OBJECTIVES: Although it’s not easy to find ways to ‘feel’ those deepest muscles of the trunk muscle, learn to effectively engage them, as they can provide most strength in weight lifting and weight-bearing of all of the abdominal muscles.

 HOW TO STRENGTHEN TRANSVERSE ABDOMINIS:

-Mixture of vinyasa yoga (especially the vinyasa part of it) and strategic weight lifting is the answer.
+A mixture of vinyasa yoga (especially the vinyasa part of it) and strategic weight lifting is the answer.
 Check the video below to learn how to do a vinyasa flow!
 It only takes 5 minutes!

-CORE STRENGTH AND LUMBAR STRAIN
+CORE STRENGTH AND LOWER BACK PAIN

 WHY ARE CORE MUSCLE SO IMPORTANT TO PREVENT LUMBAR STRAIN?

 Research shows that one of the leading causes of lower back pain is a weak core musculature.